Crevils/InstaReport/README.md

 # InstaReport
 This is a script which reports targeted instagram accounts and instagram videos in bulk.
 Version : 2.0.1
 [![forthebadge Made-With-Python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

+# NOT MAINTAINING ANYMORE...
+I WILL UPLOAD SOURCE CODE AFTER 300 STARS.

 ### Features
 This is a script which reports targeted instagram account or an instagram video.